RakshaR14/Data_Science_Raksha/project4.md

 Individual Stretch Goal 1:
-In this deliverable, I used the adm2 class object (districts) instead of adm1 for my geometric bar plot.
+In this deliverable, I used the adm2 class object (districts) instead of adm1 with the combined spatial description and geometric bar plot for my geometric bar plot.
 ![](slv_adm2_bp.png)